What Should I Look for in an NYC Actor Headshot Photographer?

 Do we see you?
 Your presence?
 Your casting?
 Your emotional life?

-Or do we mostly see the lighting style, crop, background blur, color treatment, or polished “headshot look”?
+Or do we mostly see the lighting style, crop, background blur, color treatment, or “headshot look”?

 Style can help a photo feel intentional, current, and professional.
 It can give the image taste and polish.
-But if the style gets too heavy-handed, the photo can start to be more about the photographer than the actor.
+It can help place the actor in an everywhere and nowhere kind of place, but if the style gets too heavy-handed, too trendy, the photo can start to be more about the photographer than the actor.

-Casting is usually trying to understand you quickly.
-They’re looking at your face, your presence, your energy, your possible fit.
-So the style of the photograph should sharpen that read, not compete with it.
+For film and tv, casting is usually trying to “get” you quickly.
+They’re looking at your face, your presence, your energy, your possible fit in their world.
+So in my opinion, the style of the photograph should sharpen that read, not compete with it.

-It should also say, “Here’s this actor.
+It should say, “Here’s this actor.
+Here’s what they look like now.
 Here’s what they bring.
-Here’s where they might fit.”
+And here’s where they might fit.”

-That’s the balance I care about.
+That’s the balance I care about with every shoot.
 Taste, craft, and visual point of view are great.
 They just shouldn’t overpower the person the headshot is supposed to introduce.

-2. Do they understand how casting actually looks at headshots for Film and TV and Commercials?
+2. Does the photographer understand how casting actually looks at headshots for Film and TV and Commercials?
+And, yes, theatre to a large extent?

 Your headshot has to work fast.

-Casting often meets you first in a grid of thumbnails.
+I’m gonna say it again in case ya skipped the last paragraph.
+Casting often meets you first in a grid of thumbnails on a screen.
 They may be looking at hundreds of actors for one role.
-Your photo needs to give them enough information to click, remember, or place you.
+Your photo needs to give them enough information to be curious enough to click on your face, or remember you for a later project, or to place you now in their current world.

 Your headshot has to work before anyone opens it full size.
-I’ve written more about what makes a headshot successful before anyone clicks, but the short version is this: casting is scanning for clarity, presence, and a reason to stay with the image.
+I’ve written more about what makes a headshot successful before anyone clicks, but the short version is this: casting is scanning for clarity, presence, and a reason to stay with the image and to find their actor.

 3. Do they start with strategy before shoot day?